 Representing both landlords/owners and tenants/occupants in de novo appeals in eviction cases to county courts at law (or constitutional county courts in smaller counties)

 Assisting prevailing landlords/owners with obtaining writs of possession and coordinating move-outs

-These services are provided for reasonable fees.
+Click here to schedule your consultation now!
 For more information on rates and payments, please click here.
-To start, schedule a consultation today by clicking here.
-Or if you are a landlord who just needs a notice to vacate, we can typically arrange that outside of a standard consultation.
+Or if you are a landlord who just needs a notice to vacate, we can typically arrange that in just a few minutes outside of a standard consultation.
 Call 817-752-4111 or email today.